 Some of the factors driving the growth are an aging population, technological advancements and an "increasing consciousness among the individuals with respect to their physical appearance,” the report states.

-The growth of social media users across all age groups in 2020 combined with the influence of trend setters has also made an impact on beauty, cosmetic and aesthetic treatments and services that consumers are choosing.
+The growth of social media users across all age groups combined with the influence of trend setters has also made an impact on beauty, cosmetic and aesthetic treatments and services that consumers are choosing.